leeavital/leeavital.github.com/index.md

 Some of my experience:

-- I've worked as an engineer at [Twitter.](http://twitter.com)
+- I've worked as an engineer intern at [Twitter.](http://twitter.com)
-- I've worked at [Drawbridge](http://drawbrid.ge) as a platform engineer.
+- I've worked at [Drawbridge](http://drawbrid.ge) as a platform engineer intern.
 Drawbridge is a demand side platform for real-time ad-bidding.
 - I've worked at [Massdrop](http://massdrop.com "Massdrop") as an engineer.
 Massdrop is a platform that allows buyers to leverage their numbers and get better